aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.214.1 (2017-12-23 05:31 UTC)
+* S3 (3.3.16.2)
+	* Updated to use new Core, version 3.3.21.6
+	* Handle S3 EventType ConstantClass discrepancy between the S3 service sending strings with the s3: prefix and lambda not sending the prefix.
+* Core 3.3.21.6
+	* All service assemblies to override how ConstantClass childs are compared

 ### 3.3.214.0 (2017-12-22 20:52 UTC)
 * EC2 (3.3.42.0)
 	* This release fixes an issue with tags not showing in DescribeAddresses responses.